 The Donskoy: The Rare Russian Black Hairless Cats

 One of the black hairless cats is Donskoy.
-Just like the Sphynx, the Donskoy is a perfect indoor and companion cat.
+Just like the Sphynx, the Donskoy is a perfect indoor companion cat.
 Playful and very sociable, he also demands a lot of attention from his masters.
 This is a recent breed, discovered in the late 1980s in the Soviet Union.
 Despite the efforts of passionate breeders and owners to have the Donskoy recognized, the breed is not yet official and remains rare in France.
-This cat enjoys good health and is easy to care for, it only requires a bath every two to three weeks.
+This cat enjoys good health and is easy to care for, he only requires a bath every two to three weeks.

 The head of the Donskoy cat is wedge-shaped in harmony with well-developed cheekbones and eyebrows.
-The forehead is straight, there are small vertical slits between the ears.
-The nose is of medium length and there is a distinct straight line towards the forehead.
+The forehead is straight; there are small vertical slits between the ears.
+The nose is of medium length, and there is a distinct straight line towards the forehead.
 The face is slightly rounded and of medium length.

 The Donskoy cat has a pair of medium-sized, slightly sloping almond-shaped eyes.
 Eye colors are mostly blue, green, yellow, and monochromatic.

-The Donskoy cat may be completely hairless or covered with a light layer of lice.
+The Donskoy cat may be hairless or covered with a light layer of lice.
 Hairless areas; prominent skin wrinkles appear on the skin, neck, upper part of the head, legs, and abdomen.
 His mustache is sparse.
 There are very short hairs on the tail, paws, face, and legs, but these also disappear over time.
 They can be seen in all colors and patterns.
 Body color is mostly black, brown, white, orange, cream and smoke.

-These black hairless cats originate from Russia, where it was created very recently in St. Petersburg.
+These black hairless cats originate from Russia, where he was recently created in St. Petersburg.
 The result of a cross between a Donskoy male and an Oriental breed female, the first litter was born in 1994 and inherited the typical Oriental physique: triangular head, large ears, and blue or green almond-shaped eyes.
-There is a naked Peterbald variety and another called "brush" with short, curly, and thick hair.
+In addition, there is a naked Peterbald variety and another called "brush" with short, curly, and thick hair.